0xferrous/eth.nvim/README.md

 - Per-directory tracking adapts to project-specific network usage
 - Automatic fallback to global data when no directory-specific data exists
 - Automatic fallback to original order for new/unused explorers
-- Legacy data format automatically migrated to new per-directory structure
+- Legacy data format automatically migrated to new per-directory structureYou can easily add support for other networks by configuring custom explorers.